MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-performance.md

 |    63-80                |    OK                    |
 |    81-100               |    Good                  |

 In this example, if your model gets a score of 59, it means the model performance is not good, and you should go back and tweak your model, and then retrain it.
 If your model falls into the **OK** or **Good** band, you can either re-train the model to make it better, or you can go ahead and use the model, depending on your situation.

+> [!NOTE]
-Note that these evaluations are rough guidelines.
+> These evaluations are rough guidelines.
 It is possible that, depending on the data you work with, you could have a lower score that performs well, or a higher score that performs less well.

 ## Quick Test
 You can also select the **Quick Test** button and enter a text you want to tag to assess the quality of the model.
 The quick test generates a list of tags, each with a confidence score.